jungoai/jungo-book/src/guide/run-a-subnet-node.md

 # Run a Subnet node

-If you want to run an AI or Big Data app to serve users and get reward run a worker.
+If you want to run an AI or Big Data app to serve users and get reward run a Worker.
 Otherwise if you want to get reward for monitoring existent Workers in a subnet you should run a Monitor node.